FC Lourdes

 FC Lourdais is a French rugby union club from Lourdes currently competing in the French league system.
 Formed in 1911, they have won the French league eight times and the French cup six times.
 They play in the Stade Antoine-Beguere and traditionally wear blue and red jerseys.
 Their most notable former player is Jean Prat.
 They are based in Lourdes in Hautes-Pyrénées.
-The team currently competes in the fourth tier of French rugby, Fédérale 2.
+The team currently competes in the sixth tier of French rugby, Fédérale 2.